Most developing countries

 surgery by Phacoemulsification?

-Cataract Surgery by Phacoemulsification is considered to be a miracle.
+Lens Surgery by Phacoemulsification is considered to be a modern medical miracle and a marvel of Advanced Medical Technology.

-Todays Cataract surgery by Phacoemulsification is blood less, stichless,
+Todays lens surgery by Phacoemulsification for cataract and other lens diseases is blood less, stichless,

 painless, and is performed in less than 20-25 minutes, and the patient is ready